samsquire/assembly/README.md

 Lock free algorithms don't use mutexes but use atomics or compare and swap.

-One CPU core cannot use the entirety of memory bandwidth but multiple threads can do lots more work.
+One CPU core cannot use the entirety of memory bandwidth but multiple threads can do lots more work and use the available bandwidth.

 Here's a parallel version of this graph in assembly.
 Parallel control flow.